 If you are looking for love and are in a hurry, York psychologist, Professor Arthur Arun, has been studying why people fall in love.
 He asked his subjects to carry out the following three steps and found that many of his couples felt deeply attracted about the 34 minute experiment.
 Two of his subjects later got married.
 Go figure!

 Here’s the How To Fall In Love experiment:

 - Reveal to each other intimate details about your lives for half an hour.

 - Then, stare deeply into each other’s eyes without talking for four minutes.

 Intimately Yours, Dr. Nancy

 Dr. Nancy Sutton Pierce RN,DHS , International Speaker, Health & Intimacy Expert, and the Founding director of Conscious Living Yoga & Conscious Living Sexuality.
-You can also find her every Saturday 11a-12noon PT Hosting The Conscious Living Radio Talk Show at KCNR1460.com.
+You can also find her every Tuesday 9a PST, 12noon EST; Hosting The Conscious Living Radio Talk Show with her husband, Dr. Mark Pierce.
 You can reach Dr. Nancy at DrNancy@DrNSP.com with your comment or questions.